S-BDeveloper/Dataset/README.md

-# Quranic Miracles App
+# Islamic Signs and Guidance App

 A comprehensive web application showcasing the mathematical, linguistic, and structural miracles of the Holy Quran.

 ## Features

-- **Quranic Pairs**: Discover word pairs mentioned equal numbers of times (e.g., Life & Death: 145 times each)
+- **Islamic Word Pairs**: Discover word pairs mentioned equal numbers of times (e.g., Life & Death: 145 times each)
 - **Mathematical Miracles**: Explore numerical patterns and the significance of numbers like 19
 - **Structural Miracles**: Learn about the symmetrical organization of Quranic chapters
 - **Linguistic Miracles**: Understand the perfect Arabic grammar maintained throughout
 - **Prophetic Miracles**: Read about accurate future predictions in the Quran
-- **Interactive Search**: Filter and search through different types of miracles
+- **Interactive Search**: Filter and search through different types of Islamic signs and guidance
 - **Responsive Design**: Works beautifully on desktop, tablet, and mobile devices

 ## Technology Stack